USEPA/the-manifest-game/docs/README.md

 - **data.help**: A boolean value that determines if the node has help content.
 If true, the node will display a help icon that will display help content when clicked.
+- **data.help**: A boolean value that determines if the node has help content.
+If true, the decision tree expects to be able to find a JSON file in `public/help/` with the same name as the node id.
+A question mark icon will be displayed on node if true.
+See [Help Content](#help-content) for more information.

 ### DefaultNode